Skip to main content

 Packages

-Official component packages compatible with several popular style libraries are available under the @react-querybuilder org on npm.
+Official component packages for several popular style libraries are available under the @react-querybuilder org on npm.

-You can see each alternate component package in action by clicking the corresponding link on the demo page.
-The "Demo" links in the table below will load the demo with the respective style library preselected, and the CodeSandbox links will open codesandbox.io with an editable example of the library preloaded.
+See each component package in action by selecting the "Style library" option on the demo page.
+The "Demo" links below load the demo with that library preselected, while CodeSandbox/StackBlitz links open editable examples on their respective platforms.

 Official siteCompatibility packageDemoCodeSandboxStackBlitz